mchoi8739/sagemaker-debugger/docs/README.rst

 `Amazon SageMaker
 Debugger <https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html>`__
-automates the debugging process of machine learning training jobs.
-From training jobs, Debugger allows you to run your own training script (Zero Script Change experience) using Debugger built-in features—``Hook`` and ``Rule``—to capture tensors, have flexibility to build customized Hooks and Rules for configuring tensors as you want, and make the tensors available for analysis by saving in an `Amazon
+automates the debugging and profiling process of machine learning training.
-S3 <https://aws.amazon.com/s3/?nc=sn&loc=0>`__ bucket, all through a
+SageMaker Debugger provides built-in features to capture output tensors, monitor system utilization, and profile ML frameworks from training jobs of your own training script and Docker containers.

-flexible and powerful API.
+You have flexibility to build customized *hooks* for saving training data to a storage either locally or in a cloud storage such as `Amazon S3 <https://aws.amazon.com/s3/?nc=sn&loc=0>`__.
+You can also use Debugger *rules* - built-in or custom - to analyze the saved data, identify training issues, receive alerts, and take actions to stop training.

-The ``smdebug`` library powers Debugger by calling the saved tensors from the S3 bucket during the training job. ``smdebug`` retrieves and filters the tensors generated from Debugger such as gradients, weights, and biases.
+The ``smdebug`` client library is an open source library that powers SageMaker Debugger by calling the saved training data from training jobs. ``smdebug`` retrieves and filters the tensors generated from Debugger such as gradients, weights, and biases.

-Debugger helps you develop better, faster, and cheaper models by minimally modifying estimator, tracing the tensors, catching anomalies while training models, and iterative model pruning.
+SageMaker Debugger helps you develop and optimize model performance and computation.
+It also allows to run training jobs minimally modifying estimators, tracing training data (output tensors, system metrics, and framework metrics), catching anomalies while training models, and iteratively pruning large models.

 Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.

 The following list is a summary of the main functionalities of Debugger:

--  Run and debug training jobs of your model on SageMaker when using `supported containers <#debugger-supported-frameworks>`__
+-  Run, debug, and profile training jobs of your model on SageMaker when using `AWS managed containers <#debugger-supported-frameworks>`__
 -  No changes needed to your training script if using AWS Deep Learning Containers with Debugger fully integrated
 -  Minimal changes to your training script if using AWS containers with